csc-training/summerschool/mpi/docs/05-collectives.md

 # Broadcasting {.split-definition}

-- With `MPI_Bcast`, the task root sends a buffer of data to all other tasks
+- The root process sends the same data to all other processes

 MPI_Bcast(`buf`{.input}`fer`{.output}, `count`{.input}, `datatype`{.input}, `root`{.input}, `comm`{.input})
   : `buf`{.input}`fer`{.output}
-    : data to be distributed
+    : Data to be broadcasted / Buffer for receiving data

     `count`{.input}
-    : number of entries in buffer
+    : Number of elements in buffer

     `datatype`{.input}
-    : data type of buffer
+    : Type of elements in buffer

     `root`{.input}
-    : rank of broadcast root
+    : The rank of sending process

     `comm`{.input}
-    : communicator
+    : Communicator

     `-`{.ghost}
     : `-`{.ghost}

 # Scattering

-- Send equal amount of data from one process to others
+- Send data from one process to other processes

 ![](img/scatter.png){.center width=80%}